For many years, I used a five-step checklist for minimizing the risk of child sexual abuse on church property or during church activities:

 In recent years, I added a sixth precaution—a criminal records check (national database and national sex offender registry).

-After reviewing an important background court case (below), along with other recent precedents, developments, and key insights related to public revulsion of child abuse, I have now developed a new 11-step set of precautions to manage the risk of child sexual abuse in churches.
+After reviewing numerous recent precedents, developments, and key insights related to public revulsion of child abuse, I now recommend a 14-step set of precautions to manage the risk of child sexual abuse in churches.

 Background court case